jquintus/ConsoleProjects/AndroidIconResizer/readme.md

 If you don't specify a directory, it assumes the current directory

+### Sample Output: ###

+    drawable-hdpi contains a file not in drawable-mdpi:  NotificationIcon.png drawable-xhdpi contains a file not in drawable-mdpi:  NotificationIcon.png

 ### Dependencies ###

 - [Command Line Parser Library](https://commandline.codeplex.com/) a neat and easy to use parser